bb23-hk/BulkFBUploader/README.md

 # BulkFBUploader
 Bulk Facebook UPloader is a classic windows application.
-It runs on Windows 10 Creator Edition.
+It was developed in Visual Studio 2017 and c#.
+And it runs on Windows 10 Creator Edition.

+The major functionality of **BulkFBUploader** is to prepare a list of pictures and upload them to Facebook, on personal wall or persoanl page.

-Please read the wiki for detail information.
+Please read the [wiki](https://github.com/bb23-hk/BulkFBUploader/wiki) for detail information.